Empirical priors and posterior concentration in a piecewise polynomial sequence model: Computation

-Genuine Bayesian solutions to high-dimensional problems, ones for which optimal posterior rates are available, tend to be based on non-conjugate priors, making computation non-trivial.
-Our empirical Bayes solution, on the other hand, is based on a conjugate prior, making computations relatively simple.
-Indeed, the marginal posterior for $B$ is available in closed-form,
+Genuine Bayesian solutions to high-dimensional problems, ones for which optimal posterior rates are available, tend to be based on non-conjugate, heavy-tailed priors, making computation non-trivial.
+Our empirical Bayes solution, on the other hand, is based on a conjugate prior for $\theta^B$, making computations relatively simple.

-Sampling from $\pi^n(B)$ via Metropolis--Hastings is easy, as is sampling from the conditional posterior of $\theta_B$, given $B$.
-The result is posterior samples of $(B, \theta_B)$ from which all sorts of relevant quantities can be evaluated, including the posterior mean $\hat\theta$ for estimation and the marginal posterior for $|B|$ which is relevant for assessing model complexity.
-We can also extract various types of credible regions for the vector $\theta$.
-For example, we can easily get marginal credible intervals for each $\theta_i$ based on quantiles of its marginal posterior distribution.
-R code for carrying out this posterior sampling is available at \url{http://www4.stat.ncsu.edu/~rmartin}.

-Next, we need to set the tuning parameters $\alpha$, $v$, and $\lambda$.
-As mentioned before, it is reasonable to take $\alpha$ close to 1 and our simulations suggest that $\alpha=0.99$ is a reasonable choice.
-Next, it makes sense to take $v$ to be larger than $\sigma^2$ and, for the examples below, with relatively small $\sigma$, we have found that $v=1$ works well.
-Finally, $\lambda$ controls the penalty against large $|B|$ and, in the examples considered here, $\lambda=1$ is satisfactory.
+Indeed, recall that the marginal posterior for $B$ is available in closed-form, up to proportionality, as in \eqref{eq:marginal_B}.
+Furthermore, recall from \eqref{eq:post_theta} that the conditional distribution of $\theta^B$, given $B$, is determined by a linear transformation of a normal random variable, which is easy to simulate.
+Together, these two observations suggest the following Metropolis--Hastings algorithm to draw Markov chain Monte Carlo (MCMC) samples from the proposed posterior $\Pi^n$ for $\theta$: \begin{enumerate} \item At iteration $t$, given current block partition $B^{(t)}$, sample $B' \sim q(\cdot \mid B^{(t)})$. \item Sample $U \sim \unif(0,1)$, let $B^{(t+1)}=B'$, if